eayunstack/teststack/README.md

 ####Environment Requirements:
 You need to config your hosts environment before invoking this script.
-This script uses a default configuration, which you can change as your wish in file openstack_envrc :
+This script uses a default configuration, which you can change as your wish in file openstack_envrc and fabfile.py :

 1. networks
     management-network: 10.10.1.0/24